 Finance companies began increasing advertising of debt consolidation services in the 1950s and 1960s.
-By the 1990s, consolidation had become common.
+By the 1990s, it had become common.
 Here are what some of the options look like:

 Bank/Credit Union Personal Loan or Home Equity Line of Credit (Secured):

 Home equity loans tend to have fixed interest rates and must be repaid over a set number of months.
-A Home Equity Line of Credit (HELOC) typically have a variable interest rate, which means the rate changes over time, and as long as you make your payments you can borrow against your home's equity.
-Your primary place of residence is used to secure the debt.
+A Home Equity Line of Credit (HELOC) typically has a variable interest rate, which means the rate changes over time, and as long as you make your payments you can borrow against your home's equity.
 You'll often need a minimum credit score - typically starting in the high 600s - to qualify for them.

 Bank/Credit Union Personal Loan (Unsecured):